StepManiaX: Difficulties and Modes

 Difficulty names help pool difficulty numbers within easier named ranges.
 While it's intended to give new players a quick way to recognize where they land skill-wise, the numbered difficulty allows players to more granularity advance.
 Difficulty numbers are not locked to existing within a certain named pool.

 The first four of these (Beginner, Easy, Hard, and Wild) are intended to be played by a single player on a single stage.
 For single-stage format, beginner mode exists to get newcomers to play and cater to freestylers, while using just three panels: left, center, and right.
 Easy adds the up and down panels, making all five panels available to play.
 Hard makes the different colored rhythm panels more common and may add a few advanced features like pits.
 Wild further increasing the difficulty while making additional features more common.

 The next two difficulties, Dual and Full, are intended to be played by a single player utilizing both stages.
 Dual Mode is a new mode introduced to dance games that uses six horizontal panels, with both ups and downs not present.
 Full Mode uses all ten panels.
+These difficulties are not available if two players (non-cooperative play) are playing.

 The last difficulty, Team, is intended to be played by two players simultaneously using both stages.
 In this mode, both players share the same lifebar and same score and are instructed to follow their unique color of notes to work cooperatively to clear the song.
+If one of the two players confirms the choice of Team, the other player can only choose Team.
+If one of the two players confirms the choice of any difficulty other than Team, the choice of Team on the other player will not be available.

-Announced at IAAPA 2022, + (plus) charts, such as Hard+, will be added to songs.This is intended to fill the void on difficulty gaps.
+Announced at IAAPA 2022, + (plus) charts (Easy+, Hard+, Dual+, and Full+), aside from their corresponding non-plus charts, will be added to songs.
+This is intended to fill the void on difficulty gaps.
 Newer content, by default, includes these difficulties.
 Existing content is slowly updated over time to add in the additional slots via online updates.

 On May 22, 2023, the StepManiaX mobile app began allowing users to create their own Edit charts for songs and share them with other users.
-These edits are able to use any of the existing formats (single, doubles, or team).
+These edits are able to use any of the existing formats (Single, Double, or Team).